by K.M. Richards

 But even while the station barely stayed afloat, the past due bills largely remained unpaid, and in March 1955 channel 27 was taken over by a group of creditors as the UHF Telecasting Corporation for the assumption of a remaining $350,000 in liabilities.
 The new primary owners of KVVG were Hollywood Motion Picture Center Studio owner Joseph Justman and Los Angeles ad agency owner M.B.
 Scott, who filed in June of the following year to sell their stock in the company to independent movie producer James Stacy for $10,000 plus the assumption of $300,000 in still-unpaid liabilities.
 (By then, Anderson had filed for bankruptcy, citing $752,985 in debts which he said were all incurred by the construction and operation of the television station.)
 In the midst of this latest ownership drama, KVVG went off the air for two days when the U.S. Treasury Department erroneously determined the station was delinquent in paying taxes; as it turned out, a check issued in April was never credited to their account.

 The sale to Stacy was approved January 30, 1957.
 Channel 27 limped along for several more months before finally going dark August 6 "for 90 days due to lack of finances."
 (In June of that year, the rate card showed its base one-time hourly rate as being $325, compared with $550 at KMJ, $500 at KJEO and $650 at KFRE.)
 KVVG never returned to the air, although in 1961 Sheldon Anderson managed to get a new grant for channel 27, with the familiar KCOK-TV call letters.
 The FCC cancelled same during the 1965 allocation table revision, when a number of unbuilt CPs were deleted along with their assigned channels.

-More of the story of Fresno and Bakersfield's stations, including how KERO and KFRE were moved to UHF channels, is told in the article Deintermixture: When Television Almost Became All-UHF.
+More of the story of Fresno and Bakersfield's stations, including how KERO and KFRE were moved from channels 10 and 12 to channels 23 and 30, is told in the article Deintermixture: When Television Almost Became All-UHF.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.